rackerlabs/support-how-to/content/how-to/rackspace-email/open-xchange-faq/index.md

 - Webmail sites: May require DNS updates.
 Details will be communicated in advance of the change.

 ### The following features are being removed:
-- Forward & delete will be removed when we start migrating Rackspace Email users.
 - Split domain routing (SDR):
 	- Starting April 2022, new configurations will not be available.
 	- If SDR is configured for a domain, it will remain until you disable it, or we start migrating Rackspace Email users.